 - Qualitative longitudinal research including qualitative secondary analysis.

 2007 – BSc Geography, Lancaster University

 My PhD thesis is entitled ‘’Exploring the influence of intergenerational relations on the construction and performance of contemporary grandfather identities’.
 It examines men’s experiences of being a grandfather and how this influences the diverse constructions of their identities as older men.
 Key contextual factors including the men’s intergenerational relationships with grandchildren, re-configurations of family and men’s personal biographies evidently influence how men construct their identities in the family as they get older, complicating the concept of grandparent and what it means to be an older man in contemporary British society.
 The empirical data revealed more about how older men engage in relationships in later life and how this benefits them; a topic very little is known about.
 The analysis for the research is framed by a conceptual framework that views grandfather identities as performative, relational and intersected by often contradictory relations of masculinities and age.
-While conducting my research I was supported by Professor Colin Pooley, Dr James Faulconbridge and Dr Saskia Vermeylen.
-The work was funded by the geography department at Lancaster University (now Lancaster Environment Centre, LEC).
+While conducting my research I was supervised by Professor Colin Pooley, Dr James Faulconbridge and Dr Saskia Vermeylen.
+The work was funded by the Geography Department at Lancaster University (now Lancaster Environment Centre, LEC).

 - Designed and led multiple fortnightly tutorial groups (developing university and geography skills with first years) – including marking, and face-to-face feedback.

 - 4x 1hr lectures on Orientalism and development (First year)

 - 2 x 1hr lectures on Social responses to Natural Hazards (First year)

 - 5 x 1hr lectures on Qualitative Methods (Second Year)

 - 5 x 2hr lectures on Sustainable Development and Natural Resources (Second year)